Weson is a name that came to England

 The English language only became standardized in the last few centuries.
 For that reason, spelling variations

 are common among many Anglo-Norman names.
 The shape of the English language was frequently changed with the introduction of elements of Norman French, Latin, and other European languages; even the spelling of literate people's names were subsequently modified.
 Weson has been recorded under many different variations, including Weston, Atgate and others.

 Early Notables of the Weson family (pre 1700)

-, charged with high treason...
-Another 107 words (8 lines of text) are included under the topic Early Weson Notables in all our PDF Extended History products and printed products wherever possible.
+Edward Weston (1566-1635), was a Roman Catholic controversialist, son of...
+Another 166 words (12 lines of text) are included under the topic Early Weson Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Weson family to Ireland

 Some of the Weson family moved to Ireland